Psycho Geography: New Discoveries in Non-Verbal Communication

 By Tim Hallbom

 What if you were to discover that there was something incredibly useful for creating connections and achieving greater understanding with people – something you were not aware of before?
 Would you take the time to learn more about it?
-There is something.
-It’s called Psycho Geography.
-In essence, it is combining psychology- “the scientific study of the human mind and its functions, esp. those affecting behavior in a given context” with geography- “the study of the physical features of the earth and its atmosphere, and of human activity as it affects and is affected by these, including the distribution of populations and resources, land use, and industries”.
+There is something; it’s called Psycho Geography.
+In essence, it is combining psychology –the scientific study of the human mind and its functions, especially those affecting behavior in a given context – with geography – the study of the physical features of the earth and its atmosphere, and of human activity as it affects and is affected by these, including the distribution of populations and resources, land use and industries.

 In NLP, Psycho Geography explores the spatial relationship between two or more people across diverse verbal and non-verbal communication events, and takes into consideration one’s communication situation and environment.
 In this article you will learn more about spatial relationships, the effect of non-verbal communication, how your body position affects your vision and attitude (internal and external), as well as how changing your body position can have an impact on changing not only your attitude but the attitude of the person with whom you are communicating.
 It’s a fascinating field of study and observation.
 Once you learn more about it, practice and explore spatial relationships, you will find yourself looking at people a bit differently.
 Harnessing and implementing this knowledge is a powerful tool that anyone can use.

-Throughout this article, we are looking at the subtle relationship that exists between verbal (spoken) and non-verbal (body language/body positioning) communication, along with the effect on our behavior and the behavior of those we are in communication with.
-Read “actively,” engage yourself, and explore.
+Throughout this article, we are looking at the subtle relationship that exists between verbal (spoken) and non-verbal (body language/body positioning) communication, along with the effect on our behavior, and the behavior of those we are in communication with.
+Read this article “actively,” engage yourself and explore.
 By participating in the exercises, you will see and feel how the smallest changes can make a big difference.
 In doing this you will also achieve a deeper understanding of the topic.

 To gain a greater appreciation of Psycho Geography – and spatial relationships in communication – I’m going to walk you through some exercises.
 You can try these at home with your family and friends or in the break room with your co-workers.
 Think of this as a journey of self-exploration.
 Ready?
 Let’s try the first one!